Welcome to PayPal!

 - Buy goods and services.

-If you plan to use your PayPal account primarily to sell things, then you should consider a business account.
+Receive payments for the sale of goods and services if you link a bank account to your PayPal account, pursuant to section Receiving Funds – Personal & Premier Accounts.
+If you plan to use your PayPal account primarily to sell things, then you should consider a Premier Account.

-You can open a business account if you are an individual or a legal entity or organization that holds a valid CPF or CNPJ and primarily uses PayPal to sell goods or services or accept donations.
-With a business account, you can do things like (as applicable):
+You can open a business account if (i) you are a legal entity or organization that holds a valid CNPJ; (ii) we are able to verify information required by applicable regulation and internal policies; and (iii) you primarily use PayPal to sell goods or services or receive donations.
+With a business account, you can do things like:

 - Use a company or business name as the name on your PayPal account.